 My given name is David.
 Family members still call me that.
 Everybody else calls me Doc.
 Since people often ask me where that nickname came from, and since apparently I haven’t answered it anywhere I can now find online, here’s the story.

 As a commercial station, WDBS had to sell advertising.
 This proved so difficult that we made up ads for stuff that didn’t exist.
 That, in addition to selling ads, was my job.
-The announcer’s name I used for many of the ads, plus other humorous features, was Doctor Dave.
+The announcer’s name I used for many of our fake ads ads, plus other humorous features, was Doctor Dave.
 It wasn’t a name I chose.
-As I recall, Bob Conroy did that.
+Bob Conroy did that.
 I also had a humorous column under the same name for the station’s monthly arts guide, with the image above at the top of the page.
-That one was created by Ray Simone.
+That image was created by Ray Simone.

 Comments are now closed.